danluchin1/Inventory_Management_System/README.md

 ### Description
 The Inventory Management System is a user-friendly application designed to help businesses efficiently manage their inventory.
 Built using Python for the backend, HTML and JavaScript for the frontend, and a SQLite database for data storage, the system allows users to perform essential inventory tasks such as:

-* User Authentication: Secure login and registration system to ensure that only authorized users can access inventory management features.
+* User Authentication: Secure login and registration system to ensure only authorized users can access inventory management features.
 * Item Management: Add, update, and delete products in the inventory, with real-time feedback on stock levels.
-* Transaction Logging: Keep track of transactions related to inventory, including sales and purchases, for accurate stock management.
+* Transaction Logging: Track transactions related to inventory, including sales and purchases, for accurate stock management.
 * Graphical User Interface (GUI): An intuitive interface created with Tkinter, allowing users to interact with the application seamlessly.
 * Dynamic Data Display: Automatically refresh the inventory list to show real-time updates after adding or modifying items.

 Overall, this application streamlines inventory control processes, improves accuracy in stock management, and enhances productivity for users managing their inventory.

-### Prerequisits
+### Prerequisites
 Before running the application, ensure you have the following installed:

 * Python 3.x